 “Tena hi, brāhmaṇa, taṁyevettha paṭipucchissāmi.
 Yathā te khameyya tathā naṁ byākareyyāsi.
 Taṁ kiṁ maññasi, brāhmaṇa, kusalo tvaṁ rājagahagāmissa maggassā”ti?

-“Then, Brahmin, let me ask you a question in return.
-Answer as you see fit.
-What do you think, Brahmin, are you skilled in the path to Rajagaha?”
+“As to that, brahmin, I will ask you a question in return.
+Answer it as you see fit.
+What do you think, brahmin, are you familiar with the path leading to Rājagaha?”

 “Evaṁ, bho, kusalo ahaṁ rājagahagāmissa maggassā”ti.

-“Yes, Gotama, I am skilled in the path to Rajagaha.”
+“Yes, sir Gotama, I am familiar with the path leading to Rājagaha.”

 “Taṁ kiṁ maññasi, brāhmaṇa, idha puriso āgaccheyya rājagahaṁ gantukāmo.
 So taṁ upasaṅkamitvā evaṁ vadeyya: ‘icchāmahaṁ, bhante, rājagahaṁ gantuṁ; tassa me rājagahassa maggaṁ upadisā’ti.
 Tamenaṁ tvaṁ evaṁ vadeyyāsi: ‘ehambho purisa, ayaṁ maggo rājagahaṁ gacchati.
 Tena muhuttaṁ gaccha, tena muhuttaṁ gantvā dakkhissasi amukaṁ nāma gāmaṁ, tena muhuttaṁ gaccha, tena muhuttaṁ gantvā dakkhissasi amukaṁ nāma nigamaṁ; tena muhuttaṁ gaccha, tena muhuttaṁ gantvā dakkhissasi rājagahassa ārāmarāmaṇeyyakaṁ vanarāmaṇeyyakaṁ bhūmirāmaṇeyyakaṁ pokkharaṇīrāmaṇeyyakan’ti.
 So tayā evaṁ ovadīyamāno evaṁ anusāsīyamāno ummaggaṁ gahetvā pacchāmukho gaccheyya.
 Atha dutiyo puriso āgaccheyya rājagahaṁ gantukāmo.
 So taṁ upasaṅkamitvā evaṁ vadeyya: ‘icchāmahaṁ, bhante, rājagahaṁ gantuṁ; tassa me rājagahassa maggaṁ upadisā’ti.
 Tamenaṁ tvaṁ evaṁ vadeyyāsi: ‘ehambho purisa, ayaṁ maggo rājagahaṁ gacchati.
 Tena muhuttaṁ gaccha, tena muhuttaṁ gantvā dakkhissasi amukaṁ nāma gāmaṁ; tena muhuttaṁ gaccha, tena muhuttaṁ gantvā dakkhissasi amukaṁ nāma nigamaṁ; tena muhuttaṁ gaccha, tena muhuttaṁ gantvā dakkhissasi rājagahassa ārāmarāmaṇeyyakaṁ vanarāmaṇeyyakaṁ bhūmirāmaṇeyyakaṁ pokkharaṇīrāmaṇeyyakan’ti.
 So tayā evaṁ ovadīyamāno evaṁ anusāsīyamāno sotthinā rājagahaṁ gaccheyya.
 Ko nu kho, brāhmaṇa, hetu ko paccayo yaṁ tiṭṭhateva rājagahaṁ, tiṭṭhati rājagahagāmī maggo, tiṭṭhasi tvaṁ samādapetā; atha ca pana tayā evaṁ ovadīyamāno evaṁ anusāsīyamāno eko puriso ummaggaṁ gahetvā pacchāmukho gaccheyya, eko sotthinā rājagahaṁ gaccheyyā”ti?